shermanloan/scejson-doc/doc/module-hcm.md

 | :---: |   :---:  |  ---   |  :---:  |
 | String | no | number - curency | 0 |

-If the maximum prepayment penalty exceeds 2% of this attribute's value, then the prepayment penalty test will be triggered.
+If the maximum prepayment penalty exceeds 2% of this field's value, then the prepayment penalty test will be triggered.

 ---